-A tongue-in-cheek guide to the bizarre and multifaceted history of Taiwanese toponyms.
+A tongue-in-cheek guide to the bizarre and multifaceted history of Taiwan’s place-names!

-Across the United States and Canada, numerous place-names (toponyms) have their ultimate origins in the lexicon of North America’s indigenous peoples.
+Across the United States and Canada, numerous toponyms have their ultimate origins in the lexicon of North America’s indigenous peoples.

 Major cities like Toronto, Canada’s largest city, and Seattle, a major hub in America’s Pacific Northwest, all derive their names from indigenous terms.
 Remarkably, the very name of the country of Canada is derived from the indigenous word “Kanata” meaning village or settlement.

-In Taiwan, it’s easy to think that the place-names are of Chinese origin as, today, Taiwan’s three Han ethnic groups (Taiwanese, Hakka and Mainlander) form the island’s mainstream.
-Taiwan’s toponyms, however, are often non-Chinese in origin and tell a fascinating story that sheds light on its dynamic, multicultural and multilingual history.
+It’s easy to mistake Taiwan’s place-names as being Chinese in origin; since, today, Taiwan’s three Han ethnic groups (Taiwanese, Hakka and Mainlander) form the island’s mainstream.
+Taiwan’s place-names, however, are often non-Chinese in origin and tell a fascinating story that sheds light on its dynamic, multicultural and multilingual history.

 These names highlight the island’s geography as a frontier on the borders of great empires and have seen influences from Chinese, Dutch, Spanish, Japanese and—of course—indigenous languages.

 Today, we explore the origins of five Taiwanese cities and the stories of their names.

 Today, the coastal city of Hsinchu (新竹) is known for being the capital of Taiwan’s highly lucrative tech industry.

 Hsinchu is the base for the world’s largest microchip manufacturer—TSMC, which keeps the world’s devices running—and is home to major science-based industrial and biomedical parks.

 In Mandarin, the name Hsinchu (rendered as Xīnzhú in pinyin) literally translates as “new bamboo” but this makes no sense because the name was not of Chinese origin.